Rabbinical Leadership

 Rabbinic Intern

 Hindy Finman (she/her) is a fourth-year rabbinical student at Hebrew College.
 As a Chassidic feminist Hindy loves fusing her passion for Torah, niggunim (wordless melodies), nature, and mental health into experiential educational experiences.
 Her goal as a rabbi is to normalize the human experience be it from the Bima, or while leading backpacking trips in the mountains.
 She enjoys playing with clay and dreams of operating a rustic ceramic space that also serves really good soup and bread.
 Hindy is excited to join the Nehar Shalom community and is eager to learn from and with you this year.
-Hindy can be reached via email at Hinda.Finman@hebrewcollege.edu
+To reach Hindy, email her at: Hinda.Finman@hebrewcollege.edu

 Family Education Staff